 “Don’t worry,” he said soothingly, “once you get home, just ring me and I’ll send a private car.
 I need to see you again.”
 I nodded and gave him a passionate farewell kiss before telling the waiting cabbie my address.
 The taxi driver looked up at Dom, down at Ol and then back to me.

 “A hundred quid,” he quipped.

 “WHAT?!”
 I shouted.
 “It cost us a tenner to get here!”

 He just shrugged and got back in his car, whistling like a man who gets his kicks from the smell of desperation.

 “Pretentious cab cunt!” screeched Olivia through her vom.

 I rolled my chunderous bestie to the bus stop, and somehow managed to drag her onto a red double-decker driven by someone too old to protest her intoxicated state.
 Olivia put her head between her legs and continued to regurgitate Belvedere.
 Once back in the flat, I placed her lovingly on the carpet next to my single bed and curled up in frustration with a bag of Doritos.
-I had about 10 missed calls from Hugo, but had decided not to bother – I would text him tomorrow instead, and he would thrive off the rejection.
+I had about 10 missed calls from Dom, but had decided not to bother – I would text him tomorrow instead, and he would thrive off the rejection.

-When we woke up the next day, Alana and Olivia jumped on my bed excitedly to cyber-stalk Hugo and bask in our brush with fame.
+When we woke up the next day, Alana and Olivia jumped on my bed excitedly to cyber-stalk Dom and bask in our brush with fame.
 We found his Twitter account, and to my delight he had just sent a Tweet.
 Would it be a photo of last night?
 A shout-out to his new love?
 A forlorn message lamenting the fact that his Australian beauty had been snatched away at the last minute?